 Brenda Canty -Forrest

-So sorry to read about the death of Dennis Gilmore.
+So sorry to read about the death of Denis Gilmore.
 Terrific player.

 Lovely man, and great company.